WANNA CREATE AMAZON SELLER CENTRAL ACCOUNT? HERE IS A GUIDE.

 Be cautious while filling this part.
 Provide your contact details that are available 24/7.

-Because Amazon will use your contact information to send order notifications, guarantee claim notifications, service and technical updates to you.
+Because Amazon will use your contact information to send order notifications, guarantee claim notifications, and service, and technical updates to you.

 And the customers will reach you for any queries through your customer contact information.